mozilla/glean/docs/user/general-api.md

 | `setExperimentInactive` | Indicate that an experiment is no longer running.. | [Using the Experiments API][experiments-api] |

 ## Initializing the Glean SDK

+The following steps are required for applications using the Glean SDK, but not libraries.

 {{#include ../tab_header.md}}